Padres manager Bob Melvin to have prostate surgery

 He has been bothered by what the team called a gastrointestinal issue.
 He was at the ballpark last Thursday night but did not manage in a 2-1 win against Miami.
 He was replaced by bench coach Ryan Christenson.

+Melvin wasn’t feeling well enough to do the postgame news conference, so third base coach Matt Williams handled it.
+The team announced that Christenson, who would have been interim manager if Melvin couldn’t have managed, entered COVID-19 protocols.

-Christenson was to manage Tuesday night’s game if he cleared protocol in time, and then manage in Melvin’s absence.
+Christenson was cleared from protocol in time to manage Tuesday night in Melvin’s absence.

 “Hopefully Ryan’s back today, too,” Melvin said.
 “I’m not sure what today’s going to look like, but on the road, yes.
 Our staff is great.
 They’ll probably do a better job than I would.”